Submissions

 C. Margins: 2.5cm on all sides (top, bottom, left and right).

-D. Spacing: double-spaced throughout the manuscript, including the title page (not identifying the authors), Abstract, Text, References, Appendices, etc.
+D. Spacing: Double-spaced throughout the manuscript, including the title page (not identifying the authors), Abstract, Text, References, Appendices, etc.

-E. Text alignment: to the left.
+E. Text alignment: To the left.

 F. Paragraph: 1.25cm.

-G. Alignment of page numbers: in the top right-hand corner, at the level of the first line on each page.
+G. Alignment of page numbers: In the top right-hand corner, at the level of the first line on each page.

-H. Heading: the first two or three words of the title should appear 5 spaces to the left of the page number.
+H. Heading: The first two or three words of the title should appear 5 spaces to the left of the page number.
 The heading will be used to identify the manuscript during the editorial process.
 When using MS Word, when you insert the heading and number on one of the pages, these elements will appear on all the others.

 I. Internet addresses: all “URL” addresses (links to the Internet) in the text (e.g. http://pkp.sfu.ca) must be active.